 The stroke team has at its core five neurologists dedicated to stroke care and it manages just under a thousand ischaemic stroke patients annually.
 Working seamlessly with emergency physicians, neurosurgeons and radiologists, they manage the Stroke Pathway and introduced the Thrombolytic Therapy Programme for acute ischaemic stroke in 1998.
 This is in addition to participating in stroke clinical trials.
 The team leader pioneered Early Supported Discharge (ESD) in 2007 which extends care and rehabilitation into the community.

-The Stroke Clinical Pathway ensures the application of best evidence medicine which reduces complications and mortality, ensuring optimum outcomes.
-Figure 1 below shows the improvement in stroke outcome over the past 15 years in NUH.
-Common stroke complications such as urinary tract infection (UTI) and pneumonia have significantly decreased.
+The Stroke Clinical Pathway ensures the application of best evidence medicine which reduces length of stay, complications and mortality, ensuring optimum outcomes.
+Figure 1 below shows the improvement in stroke outcome over the past 17 years in NUH.
+The patient's average length of stay (ALOS) has been decreasing.
+Mortality rate has also decreased.
 Unscheduled re-admission rate was maintained at very low rates.
-The patient's average length of stay (ALOS) also decreased.

 Figure1: Stroke Pathway Clinical Outcomes ( ALOS, Readmission Rates, Mortality Rates)